Mark Scheifele: Professional

-As a result of the suspension, Scheifele sat out for the Jet's 2021–22 season opener against the Anaheim Ducks.
+As a result of the suspension, Scheifele sat out for the Jets' 2021–22 season opener against the Anaheim Ducks.
 He then played two games, and added two assists, before testing positive for COVID-19 and quarantining.
 After missing five games, he returned on November 2 for a shootout win over the Dallas Stars.
 Although he would shortly thereafter suffer a lower-body injury, Scheifele only missed one practice before returning to the Jets lineup.
 While Scheifele struggled to produce, his team began with a winning 8–3–3 record.
 He started the season with a 14 game scoring drought, which he broke by scoring the overtime game-winning goal on November 14 against the Los Angeles Kings.
 This goal also broke Kovalchuk's franchise record and secured Scheifele in first place.
 Scheifele's struggles continued throughout the season as he experienced another lengthy goalless drought in December.
 The seven-game streak was snapped on December 3 after he recorded his fourth career NHL hat-trick against the New Jersey Devils.
 As both Scheifele and the Jets struggled to win games, head coach Paul Maurice was replaced with Dave Lowry on December 17.
 After continuing to struggle through January, Scheifele began receiving criticism for being too casual in his game play and underachieving.
 He experienced another six game goalless streak in February that was snapped by his fifth career NHL hat-trick against the Minnesota Wild.
 The Jets were eliminated from playoff contention on April 20, 2022, after the Vegas Golden Knights defeated the Washington Capitals 4–3 in overtime.
 This marked the first time in five years that the Jets failed to qualify for the Stanley Cup playoffs.
 Due to an upper body injury, Scheifele missed the Jets final nine games and finished the season with 29 goals and 41 assists for 70 points through 67 games.
 During his exit interview, Scheifele commented: "I just have to know where this team is going and what the direction is and what the changes are going to be, if any."
 This began rumours that he had requested a trade, which Jets general manager Kevin Cheveldayoff denied.